excon/excon/README.md

       end
     end

-The #instrument method will be called for each HTTP request, retry, and error.
+The #instrument method will be called for each HTTP request, response, retry, and error.

+For debugging purposes you can also use Excon::StandardInstrumentor to output all events to stderr.
+This can also be specified by setting the `EXCON_STANDARD_INSTRUMENTOR` ENV var.

 See [the documentation for ActiveSupport::Notifications](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html) for more detail on using the subscription interface.
 See excon's instrumentation_test.rb for more examples of instrumenting excon.